eyecantell/prepdir/INSTALL.md

 For versions <0.10.0, update configuration keys to uppercase (`EXCLUDE`, `DIRECTORIES`, `FILES`, `SCRUB_UUIDS`, `REPLACEMENT_UUID`) to comply with Dynaconf requirements.

 For versions <0.12.0, add `SCRUB_UUIDS` and `REPLACEMENT_UUID` to your `config.yaml` if you wish to customize UUID scrubbing behavior.
 Note that UUID scrubbing now matches standalone UUIDs (with word boundaries) and file delimiters are shortened to 15 characters.

+For versions <0.13.0, note the addition of the `run()` function for programmatic use, allowing `prepdir` to be imported as a library.

 ## Development Setup